Merck/DeepNeuralNet-QSAR/README.txt

 	This set of codes were developed based on George Dahl's Kaggle codes in Dec.
 2012.

 If you use the DeepNeuralNet_QSAR for scientific work that gets published, you should include in that publication a citation of the paper below:

-"Demystifying Multi-Task Deep Neural Networksfor Quantitative Structure-Activity Relationships" by Yuting Xu, Junshui Ma, Andy Liaw, Robert Sheridan and Vladimir Svetnik.
+Xu, Yuting, Junshui Ma, Andy Liaw, Robert P. Sheridan, and Vladimir Svetnik.
+"Demystifying Multitask Deep Neural Networks for Quantitative Structure–Activity Relationships."
+Journal of chemical information and modeling 57, no. 10 (2017): 2490-2504.

 ===================================================================